RobinNagpal/dodao-ui/tasks/all-tasks.md

 # 1st Priority

 ### Demos Extension
-- [ ] input still needs to be clicked more than once to get it into focus
+- [ ] input still needs to be clicked more than once to get it into focus - Sami - to be merged
-- [ ] when taking the screenshot, use height of viewport instead of the height of the page - Sami
+- [ ] when taking the screenshot, use height of viewport instead of the height of the page - Sami - to be merged
-- [ ] when creating a new demo, there was an error (due to incorrect api route) - Sami verify
+- [ ] when creating a new demo, there was an error (due to incorrect api route) - Sami - to be merged

 ### Clickable Demos
-- [ ] Edit modal - Element selector - Overlay shows over the buttons - Sami
+- [x] Edit modal - Element selector - Overlay shows over the buttons
-- [ ] View modal - tooltips are not appearing correctly for the new iframe changes
+- [x] View modal - tooltips are not appearing correctly for the new iframe changes
-- [ ] Edit modal - bottom padding needs to be added to the box wrapper
+- [x] Edit modal - bottom padding needs to be added to the box wrapper

 ### Login issue for admins
 - [ ] the admin is not able to login to the subdomain from list of spaces
 ### Tidbits
-- [ ] Edit modal - bottom padding needs to be added to the box wrapper
+- [x] Edit modal - bottom padding needs to be added to the box wrapper

 ### Tidbit Collections
-- [ ] Edit modal - input field background color has been messed up, its white everywhere
+- [ ] Edit modal - input field background color has been messed up, its white everywhere - issue on the prod
 ### Short videos
-- [ ] Edit modal - when saved and view modal opens up and when it is closed and we are on the homepage, the newly added video is not shown - needs to add `?updated=${Date.now()}` to the close modal url
+- [x] Edit modal - when saved and view modal opens up and when it is closed and we are on the homepage, the newly added video is not shown - needs to add `?updated=${Date.now()}` to the close modal url
 ### Edit Space
 ### Edit Profile
-- [ ] Email/username field is coming to be empty
 ### Post signup - Help text
 ### Home page styling